leosdad/dirty-dishes/README.md

-# dirty-dishes
+# ft-pinball

-Dirty Dishes Pinball with fischertechnik and Arduino
+"Dirty Dishes" pinball with fischertechnik and Arduino